ExactTarget/fuelux/README.md

 ### What's included

-A download of FuelUX provides the following directories and files, which are grouped according to file type:
+Downloading the zip of FuelUX provides the following directories and files, which are grouped according to file type:
 ```
 fuelux/
 ├── css/